 How to reduce wrinkles in your bedding.

-Nothing beats the feeling of freshly washed cotton or bamboo sheets straight off the clothesline after they have been drying in the sun all day.
+Nothing beats the feeling of freshly washed sheets straight off the line after they have been drying in the sun all day.

 Step 1 - Wash your Sheets